parres-hq/whitenoise/docs/event-timestamp-unification-plan.md

 Each phase can be implemented and tested independently, allowing for safe incremental deployment.

-**Simplified Migration**: Since we're replacing the existing migration rather than adding new ones, the rollout is cleaner with no additional database migrations required.
+**Simplified Migration**: Using SQLite's native `ALTER TABLE ADD COLUMN` instead of complex table recreation makes the migration much simpler, safer, and faster.

 ## Risk Mitigation